The Advanced Message Queuing Protocol (AMQP) Overview

 Main concepts in AMQP

-A channel routes messages to a queue depending on the exchange type and bindings between the exchange and the queue.
-For a queue to receive messages, it must be bound to at least one exchange.
-LavinMQ provides four main exchange types - direct exchange, fanout exchange, topic exchange, and header exchange.
-An exchange can be declared with a number of attributes during creation.
-For instance, it can be marked as durable so that it survives a broker restart, or it can be marked as auto-delete meaning that it’s automatically deleted when the last queue is unbound.
-A binding is a relation between a queue and an exchange consisting of a set of rules that the exchange uses (among other things) to route messages to queues.
+During creation, an exchange can be declared with several attributes.
+For instance, it can be marked as durable to survive a broker restart, or it can be marked as auto-delete, meaning that it’s automatically deleted when the last queue is unbound.
+A binding is a relation between a queue and an exchange consisting of rules that the exchange uses (among other things) to route messages to queues.

-AMQP 0.9.1 also has a built-in feature called message acknowledgment that is used to confirm message delivery and/or processing.
+AMQP 0.9.1 includes a built-in message acknowledgment feature that confirms message delivery and processing.

 Read more about messages.